-In the summer months, those student scholars promoted to their sophomore, junior, or senior years must be engaged in an off-campus pre-law summer program or internship, or enrolled in an on-campus legal writing course or LSAT workshop as delineated by the program’s coordinator.
-Those students enrolled in an on-campus legal writing or LSAT workshop will receive on-campus housing and meals at the expense of the scholars program, if such funds are available as determined solely by the Pre-Law Program Coordinator and appropriate college officials.
+In the summer months, those student scholars promoted to their sophomore, junior, or senior years must be engaged in an off-campus pre-law summer program or internship, or enrolled in an on-campus legal writing course or LSAT workshop as delineated by the program’s director.
+Those students enrolled in an on-campus legal writing or LSAT workshop will receive on-campus housing and meals at the expense of the scholars program, if such funds are available as determined solely by the Pre-Law Program Director and appropriate college officials.
 All other expenses must be met by the student.

 Through the Reuben V. Anderson Pre-Law Scholars Program, students will have a chance to develop an accurate picture of the realities, rewards, and challenges of being a lawyer in today’s society.
 Throughout the program, students will have an opportunity to:

 - gain a comprehensive grounding in fundamental legal concepts and techniques;

 - explore the varieties of professional roles open to lawyers;

 - prepare for law school, or a lifetime of informed citizenship;

 - receive a stipend of $2,500 per academic year to be distributed evenly in eight monthly installments

 Students will also be able to address such questions as:

 - How do the careers of lawyers portrayed on TV compare to those of real-life lawyers?